Zimbra/elastic-stack/README.md

 ![](screenshots/03-logstream.png)
 *Some logs incoming after initial setup.*

-Final note, when running `filebeat setup` with `-E` or `-M` option one basically tells filebeat to ignore the config file options specified, this is to work around a bug.
+### References and notes

-### References
+Note: when running `filebeat setup` with `-E` or `-M` option one basically tells filebeat to ignore the config file options specified, this is to work around a bug.

 - https://www.digitalocean.com/community/tutorials/how-to-install-elasticsearch-logstash-and-kibana-elastic-stack-on-ubuntu-20-04
 - https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-on-ubuntu-20-04